 Cynthia Cano, Standing Committee Secretary

 Committee members agreed to change the location of future meetings to Parks Hall, which has easier physical access than the Library.
+The chair will reserve a room in R25 and notify members of the final meeting space.

 Announcements

-Dr. McGinley reminded members of the all-day, University Senate Annual Retreat to be held on Wednesday, August 11, 2010 on West Campus.
-Members are encouraged to attend.
+Ms. McGinley reminded members of the all-day, University Senate Annual Retreat to be held on Wednesday, August 11, 2010 on West Campus.
+Members are encouraged to attend and bring ideas to tackle at the first SAPC meeting, which is held later that same day.

 Committee meetings for the 2010-2011 year will be held monthly (Fridays) between 12:30 pm and 1:45 pm.